jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 What about the semantics, how do we prove that the definition is compatible with the constraints listed above?
 What we really need to check is the validity of expressions with respect to a particular interpreter (in this case `run`).
 For instance looking at constraint (4) concerning associativity of `add`: `(add p1 (add p2 p3) = add (add p1 p2) p3)`, we're not interested in whether these expressions are identical or not; Only that they produce the same output for a given interpreter.
 However, whenever we are able to show that two expression are in fact identical it naturally follows that all possible interpretations are identical.

 Showing that constraints (1) and (4) holds is similar to the example above.
 For left and right identity (2,3) it's possible to leverage the definition of `add` canceling out `Empty` values, but only in case the type constructors are hidden in order to rule out the construction of values such as `(Add (Print "Hello"), Empty)`.
-This fact introduces a subtle problem; On the one hand exposing the printer type is necessary in order to allow different interpretors to be defined.
+This fact introduces a subtle problem; On the one hand exposing the printer type is necessary for allowing different interpretors to be defined.
 On the other hand, providing access to the constructors removes the control over how values are constructed.
 One solution would be to expose the core definitions in a separate module.

 Using equational reasoning is slightly more complicated given the imperative style of the `runWith` function.
 The complete proofs are left as an exercise.